nearform/react-patterns-workshop/slides.md

 - Hooks are a great way to share logic, but the data returned by each call to a hook is isolated
 - This means two different components that call the same hook do not necessarily have access to the same data
 - To give multiple components access to the same data, we could pass the data as props from a shared parent
-- React also provides `context`, which can be used to manage state across many components
+- React also provides [context](https://reactjs.org/docs/context.html), which can be used to manage state across component trees

 </div>

 ---

 # Step 2: Exercise 💻

-- Open the file `FilterStateProviderChallenge.js` in `src/challenges/step-02-context`
+- Implement filters for the list of movies
 - Use the `createContext` function from React to create a context for the filter state
-- In the provider component setup a value that has the `year` and a `setYear` function
+- In the provider component, setup a value that has a `year` numeric value and a `setYear` function
 - In the hook, use the `useContext` hook to replace the hardcoded values

 ---